discovering your purpose

 Your mission + Your vocation + Your profession + Your passion = Your purpose

 Your purpose isn’t always defined by the title on your business card or LinkedIn profile.
 It may be as simple as fostering positive change, no matter the part you play within the company… or in your family, friend circles, community, country or the world at large.
-People can accomplish goals both large and small together when each of us has a unique sense of purpose to offer.
+Accomplish goals both large and small with a unique sense of purpose.

 There is an Irish proverb that goes, “You’ll never plough a field by turning it over in your mind.”
 Seeking inspiration from everything and everyone around you is key to feel fulfilled, but learning to spark your own fire is vital.
 If you have an idea, write it down, share it with someone, collaborate with others.
 An idea is just an idea until it becomes an action with results.
 Your purpose may eventually change over time (often, likely), but all throughout your lifetime, you must persevere, try new things, explore new places in order to discover what makes you truly happy.